-the sensor to ground.
+Flame current passes through the flame from the sensor to ground.
 The minimum flame current necessary to keep the system from lockout is 0.7 microamps.
-To measure flame current, connect an analog DC microammeter to the FC- FC+ terminals per figure at right.
+To measure flame current, connect an analog DC microammeter to the FC-FC+ terminals per figure at right.

-Meter should read 0.7 $\mu$ A or higher.
+Meter should read 0.7 μ A or higher.
 If the meter reads below "0" on scale, meter leads are reversed.
 Disconnect power and reconnect meter leads for proper polarity.